 We took our all-time favorite easy banana bread and turned it into the best banana nut muffins.
-Get ready to sink your teeth into soft, fluffy, and moist banana nut muffins.
-You’ll love the crackly-crunchy brown sugar topping that makes these muffins extra delicious!
-Check out the hundreds of 5-star reviews – this recipe is a winner!
+These are soft, fluffy, and moist banana nut muffins with a crackly-crunchy brown sugar topping that makes these muffins extra delicious!
+Try our blueberry banana muffins, too!

-5-STAR REVIEWS: This recipe is a reader favorite and family favorite.
+5-STAR REVIEWS: This recipe is a reader favorite with hundreds of 5-star reviews.

 *Full recipe below in recipe card*